Peripheral artery disease (PAD)

 • Angiogram: By injecting contrast dye into your blood vessels, this test allows your doctor to view blood flow through your arteries.

-Treating PVD
+Treating PAD

 • Control symptoms to prevent disease progression.

-• Lower your risk by not smoking, eating a healthy diet, and being active.
+• Lower your risk by not smoking, eating a healthy diet and being active.

 • Management of chronic conditions such as diabetes, high blood pressure and/or high cholesterol.